appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

  Offset-based pagination works by using the page number and size to calculate the offset of records to fetch from a database or API.

-To implement offset-based pagination in a `user's` database, reference the `pageOffset`, `pageNo`, and `pageSize` property values using curly braces in the query.
+To implement offset-based pagination you can use the `pageOffset`, `pageNo`, and `pageSize` reference property values in the query.

 1. Enable the **Server-side pagination** property in the table.
-2. Create a query, and configure pagination in the query using the pagination method.
+2. Create a query, use pageSize and pageOffset to .... #1

    ```sql
     SELECT * FROM users LIMIT {{ <widget_name>.pageSize }} OFFSET {{ <widget_name>.pageOffset }};
    ```
- Similarly, in an API query, the page number can be passed as a query parameter to retrieve the corresponding subset of data, as shown in the example URL:
+ In an API query, the page number can be passed as a query parameter to retrieve the corresponding subset of data, as shown in the example URL:

    ```
    https://mock-api.appsmith.com/users?page={{<widget_name>.pageNo}}
    ```
 3. Set the table widget's **onPageChange** event to run the query.

 4. To provide the user with information about the number of records in the table, you can configure the **Total records** property to be displayed in the table header.
-For example, `{{fetch_users_count.data[0].count}}`
+For example, `{{fetch_users_count.data[0].count}}` ... #2

+LENGTH.. #3

   </TabItem>